padrinobook/padrinobook/02-job-vacancy-application.md

 |admin_page | TBD                                                                                            |

-Later, when *the time comes*, we will add extra gems, for now though we'll grab the current gems usingh Bundler[^bundler] by running at the command line:
+Later, when *the time comes*, we will add extra gems, for now though we'll grab the current gems using Bundler[^bundler] by running at the command line: